mangoisbest/code-helper/src/pages/Lua/Lua.md

 # Variables

-Variables in Lua are really easy to understand and don't take long to learn and are an essential part to Lua coding.
+Variables in Lua are really easy to understand and don't take long to learn how to use and are an essential part to Lua coding.
 To first make a variable in Lua you will need to write ```local``` first and then the variable name after.
 Then you can put an ```=``` after to set a value to it or just leave it as ```local {variable name}```.
 An example:
 ```lua
 local val = 10